 The port belongs to the municipality of Sitges, located 10 km away.
 However, the nearest town is Castelldefels, just 3 km from the port.
 The nearest train station is called ¨Platja de Castelldefels¨ because Catalan for “the beach” is ¨La Platja¨.
-Port Ginesta is 10 km from Barcelona-El Prat Airport and 20 km from the city centre of Barcelona.
+Port Ginesta is 10 km from Barcelona-El Prat Airport and 20 km from the city center of Barcelona.

-Port Ginesta has the distinctive Blue Flag.
+Port Ginesta has a distinctive Blue Flag.
 The Blue Flag campaign is a symbol that demands compliance with sanitary-environmental standards and prohibits the dumping of polluting products such as fuels or oils into the sea.
 Ports that carry this badge facilitate the collection of waste through suction pumps.
 The administration also has a responsibility to promote recycling.

-Before this, Seville and Cadiz had the monopoly of all trade between Spain and “The Indies” (as the Americas and Carribean were known).
-Consequently, trade continued until the beginning of the 19th-century which led to the consolidation of maritime activity in the locality.
+Before this, Seville and Cadiz had the monopoly of all trade between Spain and “The Indies” (as the Americas and Caribbean were known).
+Consequently, trade continued until the beginning of the 19th-century, which led to the consolidation of maritime activity in the locality.

 Because of this, Spanish and foreigners alike own or rent holiday homes here to enjoy the extensive beach area.
 Port Ginesta Marina offers a wealth of opportunities for boat owners and yacht charterers.